Evangelicals Emerge as a Potent Lobby for US Support of Ukraine

 Ukraine has often been called the "Bible Belt of Eastern Europe."
 Though evangelicals account for only 2% to 4% of the population, that amounts to hundreds of thousands of people — a vibrant, influential religious presence.
 They have an outsized connection to an important constituency: Southern Baptists, the largest Protestant denomination in the United States with 13 million members.

-Baptists from both countries beseeched Republican Speaker of the House Mike Johnson — a Southern Baptist and former denominational official — to support Ukraine aid earlier this year, even though his party’s right flank threatened to oust him if he did.
+Baptists from both countries beseeched House Speaker Mike Johnson, R-La., who is a Southern Baptist and former denominational official, to support Ukraine aid earlier this year, even though his party's right flank threatened to oust him if he did.

 Pavlo Unguryan, a prominent Ukrainian Baptist leader, met with Johnson several times.